alcatrazEscapee/ore-veins/README.md

 * `density` (Default: 50) Density of the ore vein.
 Higher values are more dense.
 (FYI: This number is not a percentage.
 For 100% density use values >1000)
 * `vertical_size` (Default: 15) Vertical radius.
 This is not an absolute number in blocks, but is close to.
 Experimentation is required.
 * `horizontal_size` (Default: 8) Horizontal radius.
 This is not an absolute number in blocks, but is close to.
 Experimentation is required.
 * `biomes` (Default: all) Whitelist of biome names or biome tags for a biome to spawn in.
 Must be a list of strings.
-For info on possible tags see the Forge [Biome Dictionary](https://github.com/MinecraftForge/MinecraftForge/blob/1.12.x/src/main/java/net/minecraftforge/common/BiomeDictionary.java).
+For info on possible tags see the Forge [Biome Dictionary](https://github.com/MinecraftForge/MinecraftForge/blob/1.13.x/src/main/java/net/minecraftforge/common/BiomeDictionary.java).
 * `biomes_is_whitelist` (Default: true) When false, the biome list becomes a blacklist
-* `dimensions` (Default: 0) Whitelist of dimension ids that the ore can spawn in.
-Must be a list of integers.
+* `dimensions` (Default: `["overworld"]`) Whitelist of dimension names that the ore can spawn in.
+Must be a list of strings.
 * `dimensions_is_whitelist` (Default: true) When false, the dimension list becomes a blacklist
 * `indicator` (Default: empty) This is an [Indicator](#indicators) which will spawn on the surface underneath where the vein is found.